LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 The holy symbol is that of ancient erastil.

-Selenor wants to ask Laucian’s elemental about the elementals at the The Sandstone Temple.
+Selenor wants to ask Laucian’s elemental about the elementals at the Sandstone Temple.

 18:00